Thursday, March 26, 2015

 Monday, May 12, 2014

 I am aware that it's springtime, but for some reason I wanted to open a can of pumpkin.
 I don't know what got into me.
-I made this cheesy pumpkin pasta, and my whole family was happy with it.
+I made this pumpkin mac 'n cheese, and my whole family was happy with it.
 It's something different from the ordinary, and it's fast and easy to make.
 We will definitely remember this one for when fall rolls around.

-The recipe came from Taste and Tell.
+The recipe is adapted from Taste and Tell.
 The ingredients are kind of crazy, so I recommend going on faith.
 Don't taste the sauce until it's all put together.
 Then you'll love it!
 I could have eaten it like a soup.

 1/2 tsp. ground allspice